emfcamp/Website/templates/about/travel.md

 The station at Ledbury has short platforms, so if you are on one of the long 9-coach trains direct from Paddington, you will need to be in the front three coaches to get off the train.

-### Shuttle bus
+### Shuttle Bus ###

-We will be providing a free shuttle bus service between Ledbury station and the EMF site during the event.

-Buses are roughly hourly, and are timed to conincide with rail services from and to Birmingham.
-There will be an additional bus on Thursday, Friday, Sunday, and Monday morning to meet services to and from London (which are not hourly).
+We will be providing a free shuttle bus service between Ledbury station and EMF during the event.
+Buses are timed to coincide with rail services, and (in theory!) you should not have to wait more than half an hour for a bus to take you from Ledbury railway station to EMF.

-The shuttle bus service will operate between the following times.
-A full schedule and live tracking will be available shortly.
+The shuttle bus service is operated by Buchanan's of Hereford.

+The service operates throughout the weekend with an hourly frequency, and will stop at Tesco in Ledbury on request.
+If you want to go to Tesco, let the driver know as you board.
+On the way back, just flag the bus down from the bus stop opposite Tesco (same side of the road as Texaco).

+#### Hours of Operation ####

 <table class="table table-striped">
   <thead>